jolivain/trusted-firmware-a/docs/about/features.rst

    to be configured at runtime if required by the platform.
 It also enables loading of a hardware configuration (for example, a kernel device tree) as part of the FIP, to be passed through the firmware stages.
+   This feature is now incorporated inside the firmware configuration framework (fconf), which is still flagged as experimental.

 -  Support for alternative boot flows, for example to support platforms where the EL3 Runtime Software is loaded using other firmware or a separate